oscarbutler/Man-Utd/TESTING.md

 ![Firefox](documentation/firefox-test.png)

-This shows that the website is comaptable to a variety of browsers since it is all the same image
+This shows that the website is compatable to a variety of browsers since it is all the same image

 ## Responsiveness